New multiple sclerosis therapies help scientists understand roots of the disease

 Current medications offer some benefit for certain MS patients but fall short of controlling the disease.
 For relapsing remitting MS, the most common form, doctors currently often prescribe drugs such as beta-interferons or glatiramer acetate.
 But they must be taken as injections and can cause side effects including injection-site reactions and a flu-like illness.
 These factors may explain why up to 50 percent of MS patients treated with the drugs fail to regularly take their injections.

 Additional oral medications are now becoming available for relapsing MS patients; they reduce relapse (“attack”) rate by about 30 percent to 50 percent, but it is controversial as to whether they reduce long-term disability.
 For secondary progressive MS and primary progressive MS, no treatments have proven effective to reduce progressive disability.

 Another daily tablet, fingolimod, won FDA approval in 2010.
-Ittraps immune lymphocytes that contribute to MS inside the lymph glands where they develop and is effective for relapsing forms of MS. A multicenter trial called INFORM is ongoing to study whether fingolimod will also be effective as a treatment for primary progressive MS. Neurologist Becky Parks, MD, is leading that study at the Washington University/Barnes-Jewish Hospital site.
+It traps immune cells that contribute to MS inside the lymph glands where they develop and is effective for relapsing forms of MS. A multicenter trial called INFORM is ongoing to study whether fingolimod will also be effective as a treatment for primary progressive MS. Neurologist Becky Parks, MD, is leading that study at the Washington University/Barnes-Jewish Hospital site.

 “There’s also evidence that fingolimod crosses the blood brain barrier and enters the brain and spinal cord,” Cross says.
-“We think that may be helpful in MS because fingolimod can bind to SIP receptors in the brain, which leads to an increase in neurotrophic factors, at least in mice.”
+This may be helpful in MS since fingolimod binds to receptors in the brain, which leads to an increase in factors that may protect nerve cells in mice, she adds.